 3104F.1.1 Purpose.
 The purpose of this section is to establish minimum standards for seismic analysis and structural performance.
 Seismic performance is evaluated at two criteria levels.
 Level 1 requirements define a performance criterion to ensure MOT functionality.
-Level 2 requirements safeguard against major structural damage or collapse.
+Level 2 requirements safeguard against major damage, collapse or major oil spill.